soerr/UnturnedDocumentation/Unturned Server/commands.md

 authors: MCrow
 published: true
 ---

+This is a list of vanilla player commands that can be used in-game on the server as an admin by typing them in the chat.

 ### Admin
 The `admin` command is used to give a player admin blue hammer.
 Admin can use all commands and has access to all permissions.